Aquent Gymnasium

 Just — hard at work.
 (Hello, remote world!)

-While we’re at it, making content and experiences accessible and inclusive isn’t a task or requirement.
+Making content and experiences accessible and inclusive isn’t a task or requirement.
 It’s a fundamental part of who I am and how I approach my work.
-Accessibility first is not an add-on — it’s a way of seeing and doing.
+Accessibility isn’t an add-on — it’s a way of seeing and doing.

-Out of (home) office, I do — and teach — a leader and educator at heart, teaching design and writing courses.
-I’ve taught at colleges in and around Boston for two decades (and then some).
+For two decades (and then some), I taught at colleges in and around Boston.
 Make it in Massachusetts institutions: Emmanuel College, Montserrat College of Art, and the former Boston University Center for Digital Imaging Arts.
-I currently work and teach in Prague.
+Now I work and teach in Prague.
 Na zdraví!

-After hours, you can find me — out on my next foodie quest, salvaging old tech, or enjoying a cozy rainy evening at home.
+After hours, you’ll find me on my next foodie quest, salvaging old tech, or enjoying a cozy rainy (or snowy) evening at home.

 Show and Tell